-This guest blog is part of a series related to the Financial Security Program’s event, Should They Stay or Should They Go?
+This guest blog is part of a series on different perspectives related to the Financial Security Program’s event, Should They Stay or Should They Go?
 Reexamining Retirement Tax Incentives.

 Numerous studies find that millions of Americans are under-saving for retirement, and psychology and behavioral economics have taught us that there are well-understood problems in decision-making that can cause people to not put enough away for retirement and other needs.
 The question is how to correct these failures and avoid the considerable hardship that can come with not having enough savings.[i]